lavary/laravel-menu/README.md

 ## Getting Started

-Menus can be defined in `app/Http/routes.php` or any other place you wish as long as it is auto loaded when a request hits your application.
+You can define the menu definitions inside a [laravel middleware](http://laravel.com/docs/master/middleware).
+As a result anythime a request hits your application, the menu objects will be available to all your views.

 Here is a basic usage: